bderenzo/tinyhome/README.md

 ## Setup

-To use generate a personnal dashboard:
+To generate a personnal dashboard:

 * Clone the repository and go to the created directory
 * Edit the configuration file `config.csv`